Horizon-bound objects: Kerr--Vaidya solutions: Discussion

-Like with the spherically symmetric Vaidya metric, the Kerr--Vaidya metric is expected only to provide an accurate description near the horizon, where the flux due to Hawking evaporation is ingoing and of negative energy density.
-In the far region, evaporation produces a positive outgoing flux, and a more complete characterization of the geometry necessitates the use of multiple Kerr--Vaidya metrics.
+Like with the spherically symmetric Vaidya metric, both the KV and gKV class of metrics are expected only to provide an accurate description near the horizon, where the flux due to Hawking evaporation is ingoing and of negative energy density.
+In the far region, evaporation produces a positive outgoing flux, and a more complete characterization of the geometry necessitates the use of multiple such metrics.
 We leave the problem of generalizing such multi-Vaidya models to axially symmetric and cosmological spaces to future investigations.

 \acknowledgements